 How are they changing?

 On September 10, the ICC published Incoterms® 2020, the first update to these terms since 2010.
 The new Incoterms® will enter into effect January 2020.
 Incoterms® 2020 will affect how companies understand their responsibilities at each stage of an international trade transaction, with potential implications for their bottom line.

 Where can I access training?

 To get businesses up to speed on these new terms and help them succeed in global markets, FITT is partnering with the Canadian Chamber of Commerce (CCC) to offer Incoterms® 2020 in-class training across Canada.

 This training will be the only in-class training officially recognized by the International Chamber of Commerce (ICC) and delivered by ICC-certified Incoterms® trainers.
 Read our announcement on the TradeReady blog for more information about the FITT-CCC partnership.

-The locations and dates for Incoterms® 2020 training will be announced soon, so please check this page periodically for more information and updates.
+More locations and dates for Incoterms® 2020 training will be announced soon, so please check this page periodically or sign up for FITT's weekly newsletter for more information and updates.